azurecitadel/azurecitadel.github.io/specialised/sapjourney.md

-3. **System Conversion** – This route, also called a “brownfield” approach, enables migration to SAP S/4HANA without re-implementation and without disruption to existing business processes.
+C. **System Conversion** – This route, also called a “brownfield” approach, enables migration to SAP S/4HANA without re-implementation and without disruption to existing business processes.
 At the same time, it enables re-evaluation of customization and existing process flows.